-The Agency is led by a Chief Executive Officer.
-Mr Peter Tighe has recently been appointed as CEO by the Minister for Workplace Relations for a period of five years.
-His tenure begins in August 2013.
+The Agency is led by Chief Executive Officer, Mr Peter Tighe who was appointed in August 2013 for a period of five years.

 Mr Tighe was National Secretary of the Communications, Electrical, Plumbing Union, a position he held from 1995 to 2013.
 He was also National Secretary of the Electrical Trades Union and Executive Member of the Australian Council of Trade Unions from 1991 to 2013.
-He was also chair of EE-Oz Energy Skills Australia, E-Profiling Pty Ltd, the National Electrical and Electronic Industry Training Council and a trustee/board member of CBUS Superannuation.
+He was also chair of EE-Oz Energy Skills Australia, E-Profiling Pty Ltd, the National Electrical and Electronic Industry Training Council and trustee/board member of CBUS Superannuation.
 Mr Tighe has extensive experience in workplace health and safety issues and in tackling the hazards of asbestos containing materials.

 This position is a statutory appointment and was made following a merit based selection process.

 Asbestos Safety and Eradication Council

 The work of the agency is supported by the Asbestos Safety and Eradication Council.